 The next step is to either rectify the problem by editing the ad or contacting Google if you think the disapproval was unjustified.

 Google has done a better job of alerting you to a problem with your ad even before you save the ad.
-For example, if you go over in the number of characters allowed your ad can’t be saved until corrected.

 You should understand why your ad was rejected so you can understand how to correct it.
 After all, if your ad isn’t running, then your prospects aren't seeing it.

 Site destination not working.
 Of all the types of rejections, this is probably the most common.
+That your ad was disapproved for destination not working

 It could be that your site is experiencing a problem or maybe the url changed because of a site redesign.
-If your site is down for some reason, then get this corrected before going on.

-And if the url has changed, then update the ad.
+If the url has changed, then update the ad.

 Your landing page is lacking needed information.
 Tech companies were especially hard hit a few years ago when many of their sites being banned. because their sites didn't contain certain information.